elegant-scipy/elegant-scipy/sphinx/content/ch4.md

 We're getting there, but in the spectrum of the simulated signal, we still cannot distinguish the peaks at 154 and 159 meters.
 Who knows what we're missing in the real-world signal!
-To sharpen the peaks, we'll return to our toolbox and make use of *windowing*.
+To sharpen the peaks,
+% TODO: Figure out this link syntax we'll return to our toolbox and make use of [*windowing*](sec:windowing).

 <!--